tyea/dobpicker/README.md

 * minimumAge - Minimum age that you to pick
 * maximumAge - Maximum age that you can pick

-*Note: The elements that the day, month and year selectors target must be select elements.
-This plugin will not work with anything else.*
+The elements that the day, month and year selectors target must be select elements.
+This plugin will not work with anything else.

 ## Author

-Written by Tom Yeadon (that's me).
-My website is http://www.tomyeadon.com incase you're interested.
+Written by Tom Yeadon.
+My website is http://www.tomyeadon.com in case you're interested.